ethereum/solidity-blog/_posts/2020-09-04-meet-the-team.md

 ### What would you like to see happening in the Solidity ecosystem in the future?

-*We're building a strong Solidity ecosystem of tool builders, auditors and security researchers, super users and contributors which all regularly contribute to language design relevant discussions.
-I would love to see this ecosystem steadily grow and hope we find good interaction modes to strengthen the exchange between the different stakeholders and help keep everybody updated.
-I also hope that we can together test and evaluate transparent and straightforward processes for the language design moving forward.*
+*We're building a strong Solidity ecosystem of tool builders, auditors, security researchers, super users and contributors which all regularly contribute to relevant language design discussions.
+I would love to see this ecosystem steadily grow and hope we find good interaction modes to strengthen the exchange between the different stakeholders.
+I also hope that we'll manage to constantly evolve and eventually define a transparent and lightweight process for the language design, which allows for collaboration and innovation.*

 ## Hari - [@hrkrshnn](https://github.com/hrkrshnn)